Winston-Lin/dziganto.github.io/_posts/2017-7-21-Python-Deep-Learning-Frameworks-2.md

 - Check your pip libraries: `pip freeze`

 ## Summary
-All three were incredibly easy to install and configure; I didn't run into a single major issue.
+All three Python deep learning frameworks were incredibly easy to install and configure; I didn't run into a single major issue.
 I give a slight edge to PyTorch for leveraging conda and Python 3.
 TensorFlow, in my opinion, runs a very close second because it builds with Python 3 but relies on pip instead of conda.
 Theano captures the third spot.
 It leverages conda for the installation process but requires Python 2.7 due to one of its dependencies.

 All in all, the installation process was a breeze for all three frameworks.
-I say PyTorch > TensorFlow > Theano for the reasons mentioned above but keep in mind that the differences are minute.
-You really can't go wrong with any one of these.
+I say PyTorch > TensorFlow > Theano for the reasons mentioned above but keep in mind that the differences are minuscule.